ENTER NOW to help us find the best South Asian rising stars in all of Yorkshire for 2022!

 Encourage young South Asians to seek out and take up further and higher education opportunities

-The awards will be presented at a glittering dinner which takes place on April 2, 2020.
-It will be hosted by the fabulous award-winning BBC Radio and TV presenter and stand-up comedian Noreen Khan.
+The awards will be presented during a fabulous gala dinner event on Friday, November 11, 2022.
+It will be hosted by the fabulous award-winning BBC Radio and TV presenter and stand-up comedian Noreen Khan (right).

 Working in association with our headline partners, York St John University, the YAYAs are organised by the QED Foundation, a registered charity which exists to improve the social and economic position of disadvantaged communities in partnership with public, private and civil society organisations.
 It has been creating opportunities for all since 1990.